A Partnership for Regional Invasive Species Management

-Blue Ridge PRISM Inc is a volunteer-driven organization dedicated to reducing the negative impact of nonnative invasive plants in the Blue Ridge area of Virginia.
+Blue Ridge PRISM Inc began as a volunteer-driven organization dedicated to reducing the negative impact of invasive plants in the northern Blue Ridge Mountains of Virginia.
 Effective invasive plant control is a community and neighborhood issue because these aggressive plants know no boundaries – flowing water, birds, hikers, vehicles, and animals scat all help to spread their seeds.

 Blue Ridge PRISM Inc is a 501(c)(3) public charity.

-- Seasonal Workshops – the best place to start after reading information on our website where you will learn identification and treatment options
+- Seasonal Workshops are the best place to start after reading information on our website where you will learn identification and treatment options

 - Referrals to professional contractors who can treat the invasive plants on your property

-- Financial assistance from our own grants or referrals to financial assistance from other grants and cost-sharing programs
+- Financial assistance referrals to financial assistance from other grants and cost-sharing programs

-- Free fact sheets about the most important invasive plants in our communities and how to control them
+- Fact sheets about the most important invasive plants in our communities and how to control them

 - Alerts about new invasive plants so they can be eradicated with an EDRR (early-detection-rapid-response) process through the Virginia Department of Conservation and Recreation and by our volunteers